Welcome to the Netskope One DSPM Knowledge Base

 Populate New Database

-1. Using your CLI, SSH into your Dasera instance.
+1. Using your CLI, SSH into your Netskope One DSPM instance.

 2. Execute the following command.
 Substitute {Endpoint} and {Master username} with the corresponding value from the Configure New Database section above.